ansible/community-docs/REVIEW_CHECKLIST.md

 **Other**
 - [ ] the pull request does not contain merge commits (see GitHub warnings at the bottom of the pull request) - in this case, ask the author to rebase the pull request branch
-- [ ] if the pull request contains breaking changes, ask the author and the collection maintainers if it is really needed and there is no way not to introduce them
+- [ ] if the pull request contains breaking changes, ask the author and the collection maintainers if it is really needed and there is no way not to introduce them.
+If breaking changes are in there, they must only appear in the next major release (and **not** in a minor or patch release - the only exception are breaking changes caused by security fixes that are absolutely necessary to fix the security issue)